The following sections present and detail options to share data across users and groups on Sherlock.

 By default, the Unix permissions on the root directory

-allow read nor traversal access for others (ie. any user no part of
+don't allow read nor traversal access for others (ie. any user not part

-your PI group).
-If you need to share files with users outside of your own
+of your PI group).
+If you need to share files with users outside of your

 permissions on your folder.

 $SCRATCH, you're the owner of the directory and so you can change the